ritmun/oathtool-for-mac/README.md

 # Ctrl + V Token Utility

-Convert the process of 1. token generation using a mobile app, then 2. copying it, 3. concatenating it with keyphrase and 4. typing it out...
+Purpose: Replace the process of token generation using a mobile app then concatenating it with keyphrase typing it out...

- to following simple two steps:
+.. by following two steps:

 ## Usage
-- First `tokgen` command on the terminal
+- Run `tokgen` command
-- Then `cmd + v` in the password field
+- Paste password

 ## Installation: